 Arnold Foundation - A front for the war on public employees.
 "The Arnold Foundation is clearly in the forefront of nationwide efforts to scale back pensions for state and municipal workers." - AlterNet

-Atlas Economic Research Foundation - Helping develop and strengthen a network of market-oriented think tanks that spans the globe to achieve a "free" based upon private property rights, limited government under the rule of law and the market order.
-Founded in 1981 by the late Sir Antony Fisher.
+Atlas Network - Helping develop and strengthen a network of market-oriented think tanks that spans the globe to achieve a "free" based upon private property rights, limited government under the rule of law and the market order.
+Founded in 1981 by the late Sir Antony Fisher

 Becket Fund for Religious Liberty - Bills itself as the intellectual leader of the right-wing 'religious liberty' campaign.
 It has advanced the specious claim that marriage equality laws will force Roman Catholic churches to perform marriages for gay and lesbian couples.
 Becket is also at the forefront of the spate of adoption cases in Massachusetts and Illinois, where Catholic Charities pulled out of adoption networks rather than place children with gay or lesbian couples.
 The Becket Fund names the Affordable Care Act as one of the top religious freedom issues facing the United States, and has filed seven suits against it.